-- 1. Unit members shall be scheduled for a duty-free lunch period of one-half hour or longer. - 2.
-Unit members in the Division of Special Education (DSE) assigned to a host school site may take an equivalent period of time for lunch as that scheduled at the district site.
+1. Unit members shall be scheduled for a duty-free lunch period of one-half hour or longer.

-D. Relief/Recess Time
+D. Relief Time

-- 1. The immediate administrator shall, work with staff at each site, so as to provide relief time as necessary to attend to the unit member's personal hygiene, personal affairs requiring immediate attention, and other emergencies that may occur.
-Any relief of the unit member shall provide for supervision of pupils at all times.
-The relief time, not to exceed ten (10) minutes, shall not occur within one-half (1/2) hour of the duty commencement or ending time or lunch period. - 2.
-Unit members in DSE assigned to general education host school sites shall receive pupil free breaks to coincide with the host school recess/nutrition/break schedules.
+1. The immediate administrator shall work with staff at each site, so as to provide relief time as necessary to attend to the unit member's personal hygiene, personal affairs requiring immediate attention, and other emergencies that may occur.
+When emergencies occur during instructional time, the administrator shall arrange for supervision of pupils.